 3.2.2.
 Before the exposure to reversed audition, conduct a neuroimaging experiment under the trained task.

 3.2.2.1.
-For example, record either MEG or EEG responses as well as the left and right finger responses under the selective reaction time task15.
+For example, record either MEG or EEG responses, as well as the left and right finger responses under the selective reaction time task15.
 The task consists of two compatible and two incompatible blocks that are alternatively arranged with an inter-block interval of at least 30 s, and with sounds appearing 80 times for each block through the inserted earphones with plastic ear tubes.

 3.2.2.2.
 For the MEG/EEG recording, set the sampling rate at 1 kHz and the analog recording passband at 0.03 – 200 Hz.